tchiong/tp/docs/UserGuide.md

 Format: `addApp INDEX a/ADDRESS d/DATE ti/TIME ds/DESCRIPTION`

 Examples:
-* `addApp n/John Doe a/Starbucks @ Raffles City d/14-12-2021 t/1400 ds/discuss marketing strategies`
+* `addApp 2 a/Starbucks @ Raffles City d/14-12-2021 ti/1400 ds/discuss marketing strategies`
 creates an appointment with John Doe on 14-12-2021 at 1400 hrs to discuss marketing strategies

 ### Editing an appointment: `editApp`